tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/访问管理/访问控制_intl_en.md

 ## Bucket ACL
 ### Setting a bucket ACL

-#### Feature description
+#### API description

-This API (PUT Bucket acl) is used to set the ACL for a bucket.
+This API (PUT Bucket acl) is used to set an ACL for a bucket.
 This operation will overwrite existing permission configurations.
-ACL includes a predefined permission policy (CannedAccessControlList) or a custom permission control (AccessControlList).
-When two types of permissions are configured at the same time, predefined policies are ignored and custom policies will be used.
+ACL includes predefined permission policies (CannedAccessControlList) or custom permission policies (AccessControlList).
+If both types of policies are set, predefined policies are ignored and custom policies will be used.

 #### Method prototype